 - Ask the lawyer or conveyancer who acted for you when you purchased the land or had any other dealings with it.
 Often important documents are held for safekeeping by your lawyer or bank until you need them.
 Even if the lawyer or conveyancer does not hold the paper Certificate of Title, if your file is less than seven years old you may be able to obtain copies of the title and, from the contents of that file, confirm what last happened to it.

-As explained below, you should make a note of all of the searches you have made, as this information will be required in connection with your application to replace the paper Certificate of Title.
+You should make a note of all of the searches you have made, as this information will be required in connection with your application to replace the paper Certificate of Title.

-How do I replace the certificate of title?
+How do I replace the Certificate of Title?

 Provided that your Certificate of Title is not an electronic Certificate of Title, you can make your own application to replace your paper Certificate of Title.
 To do this, you will need to: